 The idea of a MIAM is to see if family mediation would be suitable, rather than going through court.

 However, in some situations mediation is not an appropriate way forward:

 - If you or your ex-partner has made an allegation of domestic violence against the other person.
 It is to be noted that you will need to show evidence of this to the court, such as a police investigation or an injunction being put in place.

-- If the court application, you are making, is linked to a matter which is already in the family courts and you are involved in.
+- If the court application you are making, is linked to a matter which is already in the family courts and in which you are involved.

 - If there is a risk to life or the safety of the person making the court application, or their family or their home is at risk.

 - The case is regarding finances and you or your wife, husband or civil partner (the respondent) is bankrupt.

 - You, your wife, husband or civil partner are in agreement and there is no dispute.